-Review of the Babergh District area characteristics has identified important potential sources and receptors within the district.
+Review of the characteristics of the two areas has identified important potential sources and receptors within the districts.
 These require further assessment to determine whether the potential sources identified are actually present and whether significant pathways exist linking these to the receptors also identified.
-This determination will be made as part of the assessment procedure described in Section 4.
+This determination will be made as part of the assessment procedure described in Section 4.0.